milogert/paint_case/README.md

 - Eight sections of drawers.
 - All sections of drawers support lids.
   - If you were so inclined, you could make 12 sections with magnetized drawers and lids to have increased miniature storage.
-- Room on the inside of the lid for a standard self-healing cutting mat.
+- Room on the inside of the front cover for a standard self-healing cutting mat.
-- Each part is maintainable with minimal disassembly.
 - Drawers are all the same dimensions, so you don't need to remember "this drawer for paint, this drawer for tools" etc.
 - Drawers have flexible dividers so you aren't stuck just quartering each drawer.
 - Bottom drawers have an appropriate hight for standard ~17ml dropper bottles (measurements below).